-What is the Society’s position on the use of marijuana for medical purposes?
+What is the Society’s position on the use of medical cannabis in MS?

 Back to top

 Does the Society advocate for access to medical marijuana?

 The National MS Society supports the ability of people living with MS to make informed choices about their treatments with their MS health care providers, including the use of medical cannabis.
 Recognizing that additional research is still needed, we are evaluating ways we can remove the barriers to allowing research on medical cannabis at the federal level.
 We advocate legalizing medical cannabis at the state level.